 We highly recommend using a VPN whenever you travel, but particularly in a country where your access to information may be limited in any way.
 In Burma/Myanmar, you may run into censorship as well as online banking issues due to ongoing sanctions.
 This includes logging into Paypal and other financial services.

 With a VPN, you can securely connect through another country, giving you safe and secure access to your online banking accounts that would otherwise be blocked or cause your account to be locked out.

 In terms of security, using a VPN will also ensure your data can’t be snooped by the others on your shared internet connection, the internet provider, or the government.

-If you are using a notebook with a Gmail account, install and sync with Gmail Offline for Google Chrome (free) before you enter the country.
+If you are using a notebook with a Gmail account, enable offline access before you enter the country.
 This will give you access to your e-mail (specific labels and timeframes) going back a few weeks or more.